 4 tbsp cilantro, chopped

-Heat the oil in a cooking pot or Dutch oven and add the onions, sauté until translucent and add the poblano chili, red bell pepper garlic and jalapeno.
-Cook for 2-3 minutes until the vegetables are tender and add the spices, stir and immediately add the beans and vegetable stock.
+In a cooking pot or Dutch oven, add the onions, poblano chili, red bell pepper garlic and jalapeno.
+Add a few spoons of the vegetable stock.
+Cook for 2-3 minutes until the vegetables are tender and add the spices, stir, and immediately add the beans and rest of the vegetable stock.
 Bring to boil and cook over medium-low heat for 10-15 minutes.
 Stir in the lime juice and sprinkle with cilantro before serving.

 Add any of the following to soups or chilies: carrots, sweet potatoes, peppers, kohlrabi, daikon, jicama, burdock root, radish, Jerusalem artichoke, cabbage, or mushrooms.

-For complete protein, serve with grain, seeds, or nuts (for example, lightly toasted almonds).
+For complete protein, serve with any grass like amaranth, quinoa or wild rice, seeds, or nuts (for example, lightly toasted almonds).

 Did you enjoy this post?
 We have a weekly Facebook Live that we think you’d love!
 Like our page here to check it out!